What impact will Brexit have on EU nationals currently working in the UK?

 It is not yet known what rules on immigration and free movement of people will be in place following the UK's withdrawal from the EU.
 However, employers can reassure employees who are EU nationals that there will be no immediate change in their right to live and work in the UK.
 The same is true of nationals of the other countries of the European Economic Area (EEA) (Iceland, Norway and Liechtenstein) and of Switzerland.

-EEA and Swiss nationals who have lived in the UK for five years or more as a "qualified person" have acquired the right to permanent residence.
+Under the current system, EEA and Swiss nationals who have lived in the UK for five years or more as a "qualified person" have acquired the right to permanent residence under EU law.
 A qualified person is someone who is working, studying, self-employed, self-sufficient or looking for work.
 A person who has qualified for permanent residence can apply for a document certifying this.

-One option for an immigration framework, in the absence of a negotiated deal allowing freedom of movement between the UK and the EU, is that the current points-based system that applies to workers from countries outside of the EEA could be extended to EEA nationals.
+In the absence of a negotiated deal allowing freedom of movement between the UK and the EU, one option for a post-Brexit immigration framework is that the current points-based system that applies to workers from countries outside the EEA could be extended to EEA nationals (other than those who qualify for the proposed settled status, having already been resident).
 For most employers, the main route for employing foreign workers under this system is by sponsoring skilled workers, where they can show that there is a shortage of suitably qualified applicants within the resident labour market.
 There is scope for a points-based system to be extended to allow the employment of non-skilled workers as well as skilled workers.